Is a Full Frame Camera worth $5000?

 Conclusion

 But I can still proudly say that over 90% of my portfolio is built on Micro 4/3rds and Super 35/APS-C sensor images.
 You don't need to shell out the price of a small car to build a successful video production company.
-You don't need to rent high end Sony Cameras, Red Cameras or Arri Alexa's to tell a good story.
-If that was true then every 300 million dollar movie would be a successful one.
-Taking the time to improve yourself and your own skillset is far more valuable than wasting money on overpriced camera equipment πŸŽ₯
+You don't need to rent high-end Sony Cameras, Red Cameras, or Arri Alexas to tell a good story.
+If that were true, then every $300 million movie would be a successful one.
+Taking the time to improve yourself and your skillset is far more valuable than wasting money on overpriced camera equipment. πŸŽ₯

 Here’s a great article so you can start doing your own research and see what fits best for your needs - Best 4 Cameras for Beginners.